- Home >

 ANGOLA, Ind. – Trine University is giving a historic structure in Angola a facelift and upgrade befitting the historic Greek Revival brick building.

-With funding in hand, Trine is moving at full speed on a $6 million renovation and addition to the former Angola Christian Church, located on Maumee Street west of Darling Street.
+With funding in hand, Trine is moving at full speed on the T. Furth Center for Performing Arts with a $6 million renovation and addition to the former Angola Christian Church, located on Maumee Street west of Darling Street.
 Completion is projected for December 2013.

 “We are grateful for the generosity of donors who are making this a reality for the Angola community and Trine,” said Trine president Earl D. Brooks II, Ph.D.
 “This large-scale project will honor Trine’s long-standing tradition of music while also honoring the history of the church.”